onnx/onnx/docs/TestCoverage.md

 </details>

+### Mean
-### MeanThere are 1 test cases, listed as following:
+There are 1 test cases, listed as following:
 <details>
 <summary>mean</summary>